Microloans for Women

 To learn more about the impact over the last seven years see below:

 Power of Love’s micro loans program was launched in 2005 as a response to the devastation caused by HIV and AIDS in Zambia.
 For program impact, read here; and for program mechanics, read here.
-At this time we have 400 women running successful businesses.
-Direct beneficiaries are over 2,800 children and adults as each woman cares for seven people on average.
-Indirect beneficiaries are an additional 2000 people as the women share their knowledge with others and encourage them to work hard to support themselves.
-In addition, more than 400 graduates are running businesses that provide employment opportunities to community residents.
+At this time we have 550 women running successful businesses.
+Direct beneficiaries are over 3,800 children and adults as each woman cares for seven people on average.
+Indirect beneficiaries are an additional 2000 people as the women share their knowledge and encourage their peers to work hard to support themselves.
+In addition, more than 1600 graduates are running businesses that provide employment opportunities to community residents.
 Most program beneficiaries are vulnerable to poverty and sickness themselves while caring for HIV+ family members.
 With a little support, they can provide proper care that is essential in the community response to HIV and AIDS.